Aliases for CD164 Gene

 GeneCards Summary for CD164 Gene

 CD164 (CD164 Molecule) is a Protein Coding gene.
-Diseases associated with CD164 include Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna and Pollen Allergy.
-Among its related pathways are Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers and Lysosome.
+Diseases associated with CD164 include Autosomal Dominant Nonsyndromic Deafness 66 and Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna.
+Among its related pathways are Lysosome and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
 An important paralog of this gene is CD164L2.

 UniProtKB/Swiss-Prot for CD164 Gene